sarphiv/dtu-02476-ml-ops/reports/README.md

 --- question 18 fill here ---GROUP ALL cloud run managed vms

+We used the compute engine to host

+ 1. a server used for running inference on a trained resnet18 model, and
+ 2. a server used to run a webpage where you can upload images, and these are then classified using the aforementioned model.

+We used triggers to build our docker images and deploy them using Cloud Run.
+Since we only used GCP for inference, we didn't use GPUs.
+We just asked for 4 GB of ram and 2 CPU's, and then Cloud Build took care of managing the instances.

 ### Question 19

 > **Insert 1-2 images of your GCP bucket, such that we can see what data you have stored in it.**